Aerial view of a woman climbing a mountain cliff. She has only one arm.

 Ice Climbing

 Beck does most of her climbing in Rocky Mountain National Park, near her home in Denver, Colorado.
 She’s now training to scale an ice-covered cliff in Denali National Park and Preserve in Alaska.
 Ice climbers jam axes into the ice to pull themselves up.
-Beck plans to use a prosthesis equipped with an ax on her left arm.
+Beck plans to use a equipped with an ax on her left arm.
 She will attempt the icy feat next spring.

 Beck says that as soon as she’s done with a climb, she looks for the next challenge.
 “I’m already thinking about the next thing to do,” she says.
 “I checked a box.
 Now what’s next?”